Full-time: 3 years, Part-time: 5 years †

 A career in occupational therapy offers variety, purpose and immense job satisfaction.
-This degree qualifies you for a rewarding profession where you can help people facing physical and mental challenges to overcome barriers to their independence.
+Successful completion of this degree ensures you are eligible to apply to the HCPC to join a rewarding profession where you can help people facing physical and mental challenges to overcome barriers to their independence.

 - Gain invaluable experience through practice-based learning which makes up almost half of the course

 - Learn from a dedicated and skilled team who have worked in a broad spectrum of occupational therapy roles

 - Improve your practical skills in our superb facilities ranging from a rehabilitation kitchen to an immersive simulation suite

 - Enjoy excellent prospects: 96.55% of our graduates are employed in graduate level jobs 6 months after completing this course

 Already hold a degree and looking to qualify as an occupational therapist?
 Join our MSc Occupational Therapy (Pre-Registration) and you could register to practise in two years.

 Study Occupational Therapy at Derby.
 Our outstanding heritage, accessible and supportive lecturers and professional networks which help you find your dream job are just some of the reasons our students voted us one of the top courses in the UK in the National Student Survey.

 With outstanding subject knowledge and a wealth of industry experience, our lecturers including Karen Newberry provide you with the opportunity to fulfil your potential:

 Join the thousands of occupational therapists who have benefited from Derby’s high-quality, distinctive and innovative courses.
 Ours was the first Occupational Therapy School set up under the auspices of the NHS back in 1948 so we have a strong heritage and reputation in this important field.